 Her experience includes studies of interventions that were designed to impact families, teachers, principals, schools and students and that targeted a wide range of outcomes including early literacy skills, mathematics achievement, executive functioning, and health related outcomes.
 She has conducted evaluations of federal initiatives, programs developed by nonprofit organizations, as well as those developed by for-profit service providers.
 She also has considerable expertise in survey design and implementation and the use of quasi-experimental methods for program evaluation.

-Jennifer Smith has been in sponsored research administration at the University of Michigan for twenty-four years.
-She is the key administrator and fiscal officer for the Education and Well-Being Program in the Survey Research Center (SRC) and has worked with Professor Robin Jacob in this capacity since the inception of the program in 2007.
-Jennifer holds a joint appointment with the Youth Policy Lab and leads the administrative and financial activities on behalf of the program for SRC.
+Jennifer Smith is a research process manager with the Youth Policy Lab at the Survey Research Center at U-M. She has been in sponsored research administration at the University of Michigan for 24 years and serves as the key administrator and fiscal officer for the Education and Well-Being Program (EWB), and has worked with Robin Jacob in this capacity since the program began in 2007.
+Jennifer holds a joint appointment with the Youth Policy Lab and leads the administrative and financial activities on behalf of the program.

-Jennifer began her university career at the Michigan Sea Grant College Program in the UM College of Engineering, where she served as lead administrator/fiscal officer for seven years, and as acting assistant director in her final year.
+Jennifer began her university career at the Michigan Sea Grant College Program in the U-M College of Engineering, where she served as lead administrator/fiscal officer for seven years, acting assistant director in her final year.
 She subsequently served as key administrator for the Study of Instructional Improvement (SII) at the School of Education.
-Her work with SII and close collaboration with the SII Study Director, Professor Brian Rowan, led to her role with EWB where she helped to establish the administrative and financial structure for the program and continues as key admin.
+Her work with SII and close collaboration with the SII Study Director, Dr. Brian Rowan, led to her role with EWB where she helped to establish the administrative and financial structure for the program and continues as key administrator.
 She holds a Bachelor of Arts from Adrian College.